mtahakoroglu/gait-driven-inertial-navigation-dataset/README.md

 <h4>Experiment 52 (Compensated IMU data)</h4>

-<p align="justify">Experiment 52 video can be viewed <a href="https://www.youtube.com/shorts/bV5_u5Vz4_U">here</a>.
-Running motion.
-The stride marks were planned to be annotated the next morning but the initial stride and the strides [8:] were wiped so the data is cropped off.
-Total of six strides (excluding the initial stride, which is stride #1 in the video).</p>
+<p align="justify">Experiment 52 video can be viewed <a href="https://www.youtube.com/shorts/2yCIG-PAxSs">here</a>.
+Pedestrian traversed a rectangle.
+At the first edge, for the first six strides, regular walk.
+Subsequently, running motion until the first corner.
+After the completion of the first edge, lateral walk, running backwards as fast as possible and finally lateral walk, respectively, at each edge of the rectangle.</p>

 | Stride Indexes |  Trajectory (INS)  |
 |  :---:  |  :---:  |